rduncangt/minerva/README.md

 go test ./... -v
 ```

+## Automation

+Minerva's log ingestion is automated using a wrapper script and launchd on macOS.
+Detailed instructions for compiling the binary, setting up the wrapper script, and configuring launchd can be found in [docs/automation.md](docs/automation.md).

 ## Contributing

 Contributions are welcome!
 Please fork the repository and open a pull request with your proposed changes.